 - During COVID restrictions you will be working from home

 - A vehicle allowance of $15,000 on top of your salary

 - Salary packaging up to $15,900

-- A unique culture promoting diversity, cultural competence and shared values
+- Unique culture promoting diversity and shared values

 OzChild is committed to the employment of Aboriginal people and providing a work environment in which Aboriginal peoples' cultures, beliefs and values are acknowledged and respected, and in which the individual career goals and personal aims of Aboriginal staff are identified, promoted and achieved.

 OzChild is an equal opportunity employer and encourages individuals of diverse backgrounds to apply.
 This includes, but is not limited to, those from the Aboriginal and Torres Strait Islander, Culturally and Linguistically Diverse and LGBTIQ communities